zakariahka/CareerCrawler/README.md

 # Job Listings Aggregator Bot

-A web-based platform that scrapes job listings from multiple job websites like Indeed and Glassdoor and aggregates the data into a searchable and filterable platform for users.
+A web-based platform that scrapes job listings from Craigslist (Indeed and Glassdoor coming soon!) and aggregates the data into a searchable and filterable platform for users.

 ## Features